ciglan/ZorkGPT/extractor.md

 ## OUTPUT FORMAT

-Provide a JSON object with exactly these fields:
+Provide a JSON object with exactly these fields; this is the only acceptable output format.:

 ```json
 {